xybhust/stock-trading-backtester/README.md

 ------------
 First you need to define your own functions to preprocess the raw tick data, which should return the resampled csv file with datetime as index.
-And the two MUST HAVE columns are `transaction` and `close` as mentioned above.
+And the two MUST-HAVE columns are `transaction` and `close` as mentioned above.

 `resample_tick_data.py` is just my own example.
-Name the new file after the tick file, eg. `600030.SH.csv` and put it into the strategy/data directory.
+Name the new file after the tick file, eg. `600030.SH.csv` and put it into the `strategy/data` directory.
 I didn't want to integrate this functionality into the Backtest class because different tick files might have different time index, however, the DataHandler class requires each file have exactly the same indices.
-Therefore, you need to doublecheck manuall to ensure the data feeding to the DataHandler class come up to standard.
+Therefore, you need to doublecheck manually to ensure the data feeding to the DataHandler class come up to standard.

 With everything ready, run the `backtest.py` to conduct backtest.
 Just run it